 Nicole Tripodi, CF, APMP

 I often use my network to help me identify any companies that I haven’t identified through online research or attending industry days.
 Here’s an example.
-One day I’m looking for some updates that are happening in my network community and I noticed that there was an individual that I was connected to who changed jobs.
+One day I’m looking for some updates that are happening in my network community and I noticed that there was an individual to that I was connected who changed jobs.
 At the time, I was targeting a Social Security Administration opportunity.

 SSA was a new customer.
 We were looking for some subcontracting opportunities to get our foot in the door with that customer.
-That opportunity would be competed in about a year, so I’m starting to build up my competitive intelligence for this specific opportunity.
+That opportunity would be completed in about a year, so I’m starting to build up my competitive intelligence for this specific opportunity.
 The contact that I mentioned earlier had been working with the SSA in the very division that I was targeting.
 And suddenly he had left that agency and joined a private company.

 Networking uncovers competitive intel

 The private company had not been on my competitive radar before I saw this individual’s transition but they definitely were after that.
 Because even if that company hadn’t been targeting my opportunity before that connection made this switch to that job, the addition of this individual to the team almost certainly meant that they would.
 I knew it was either a strategic action on the part of the company or that my contact would be using his relationships to produce some results for his new employer.

 So now I’ve identified them as a competitor for my recompete.
 What I did was I reached out to that contact and congratulated him on his career move.
 We connected with each other again, and a year later, we were positioned with his employer as a subcontractor to their team, who won the recompete.
 That’s how I went from not quite knowing who was going to be targeting an opportunity to using some intelligent insight about what was happening in my network in order to start to understand my competition.